Alhama de Granada is a wonder to visit

 Before entering the Spa, you can enjoy a natural pool with water that gushes out at 42 degrees before joining the river.
-To bathe here, it is best to come during the week to be more relaxed.
+It is best to come during the week to enjoy the baths in peace and quiet.

-here is the Posito (former granary of the city) which was before: the old synagogue from the time of Al-Andalus (13th century).
+There is the Posito (former granary of the city) which was before: the old synagogue of the time of Al-Andalus (XIIIth century).

-There is the castle next to the town hall, recognisable by its red wall.
+Next to the town hall is the castle, recognisable by its red wall.
 This castle was built on the former Arab Alcazaba.
-Today it is privately owned.
+It is now a private property.

-The Queen’s Hospital: this was the first hospital built in the province of Granada by the Catholic Kings after the Reconquest.
+This was the first hospital built in the province of Granada by the Catholic kings after the Reconquest.